mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `id` - The Terraform's unique identifier used internally for state management.
+* `hostnames` - The list of hostnames assigned to the Federated Database Instance.
+Each string in the array is a hostname assigned to the Federated Database Instance.
+* `state` - Current state of the Federated Database Instance:
+  * `ACTIVE` - The Federated Database Instance is active and verified.
+You can query the data stores associated with the Federated Database Instance.
+  * `DELETED` - The Federated Database Instance was deleted.
 * `aws.0.iam_assumed_role_arn` - Amazon Resource Name (ARN) of the IAM Role that the Federated Database Instance assumes when accessing S3 Bucket data stores.
 The IAM Role must support the following actions against each S3 bucket:
   * `s3:GetObject`
   * `s3:ListBucket`